 Using conjunctions in IELTS Essays

+These are marked under grammar and are directly linked to coherence and cohesion in the IELTS marking criteria.
+If you make mistakes with conjunctions it will affect coherence and cohesion.
 In fact ‘complex sentences’ can be constructed using conjunctions.
-Lets take a look at some of these and how to use them correctly.
+Let’s take a look at some of these and how to use them correctly.

 1. Though, although, even though, nonetheless